 The title of Krista's PhD project is, "Exploring low-carbon transition responses in the global oil industry".
-The project uses different modelling techniques to map out possible future scenarios for the oil industry in the sustainable energy transition and the outcomes for oil companies, investors and the society as a whole.
+The project uses different modelling and qualitative techniques to map out possible future scenarios for the oil industry in the sustainable energy transition, including outcomes for oil companies, investors and the society as a whole.
 Krista is supervised by Dr Raphael Slade and Dr Iain Staffell.
 The project is carried out in collaboration with the non-profit CDP.
+Krista's research interests also include other topics across the fields of energy systems and sustainability transitions.

 Before starting her PhD research, Krista worked as a management consultant at the Boston Consulting Group and as a policy manager at Ofgem.
 She holds degrees in Physics and Philosophy (MPhysPhil) from Balliol College, Oxford, and Environmental Technology (MSc) from Imperial.
 Krista is also a family entrepreneur and a member of the Board of Directors at Halton Group, a global industrial company specialising in indoor air solutions for demanding spaces.